rollerozxa/voxelmanip.se/donate.md

 - *Probably about a dozen more things...*

-Your financial support would help me offset server costs, buy a better computer, buy some soused herring...
+Your financial support would help me offset server costs (currently ~78kr/mo or ~7€/mo), buy some soused herring...

 ---